[Exclusive] MEPs blacklisted for fake election-monitoring trips

 Already a member?

-Five of the blacklisted MEPs were French politicians from the EP's far-right Identity and Democracy (ID) group.
+Five of the blacklisted MEPs were French politicians from the EP's far-right Identity and Democracy group.

 These were Virigine Joron, Hervé Juvin, Jean-Lin Lacapelle, Thierry Mariani, and Philippe Olivier.